Imposter Syndrome: What’s Up With the Internal Fam?

 4. Self-Sufficiency Manager:

-• Role: Believes she must handle everything independently to prove competence.
+• Role: Must handle everything independently to prove competence.

-• Helpful Intent: Proactively protects by ensuring self-reliance to minimize the need for external validation and support.
+• Helpful Intent: Proactively protects by demonstrating self-reliance and independent success.

 Firefighters: Reactive Protectors